The days when the words ‘English’ and ‘wine’ were rarely seen together are history.

 Rathfinny Estate, Sussex

 Mark Driver enjoyed a successful career in the City before choosing to fulfil his dream and establish his own vineyard and winery business.
-In 2011 Mark starting the search for suitable farms whilst studying Viticultrue at Plumpton College.
+In 2011 Mark starting the search for suitable farms whilst studying Viticulture at Plumpton College.
 He engaged Strutt & Parker to assist in the search, and we found Rathfinny Farm in Alfriston for him.
 It is a picturesque farm nestled in the chalk hills of the South Downs.
 At over 600 acres it gave Mark the perfect location to build his business.
 Having found the farm, we also advised Mark on the purchase and negotiated the deal for him.
-It is now well set to become one of the largest single vineyards in the country.
+It has now become one of the largest single-site vineyards in the country.

 Business and property advice

 As with any business, there are always ways to increase turnover and diversify the income streams on your vineyard.

 Our experts have worked with clients to improve business performance through benchmarking, develop restaurants and visitor centres, as well as assisting with planning and rating, and providing extensive property advice.